-Gambling is here but sports teams like the NBA have to take a deep breath.
+Gambling is here, but sports leagues like the NBA have to take a deep breath.
 Proceed with caution and prepare for consequences.
-Adam Silver of the NBA has to consider what happened to Metta World Peace when a gambler offered to pay him large sums of money to fix a game.
-It’s particularly easy to make money and fix a game.
+NBA Commissioner Adam Silver has to consider what happened to Metta World Peace when a gambler offered to pay him large sums of money to fix a game.
+It’s particularly easy to do.
 Miss a free throw here and there.
-Take a Steph Curry three you know will be an air ball.
+Take a Steph Curry three and miss badly.
 World Peace declined the gamblers request but the whole saga soured him on the prospects of gambling being legal.

 Easy money via gambling is a lure addicted players or desperate players or angry players won’t be able to turn down.
 Regardless of how the CBA is restructured to prevent gambling cheats from infecting the game, no sports league can legislate behavior.
 All they can do is live with the consequences.
 And that is the potential problem, the elephant in the room no one wants to discuss.
 What happens when players cheat?

 Thinking they won’t is head in the sand naive.
 Every industry has crooks who game the system for their benefit.
 However, sports is the only industry where cheating ruins the product.
 Because sports is a fragile contract between fans and athletes, a fixing games scandal has the potential to ruin everything.